ZiWang55/HW4_CodeQuiz/readme.md

 ### Code-Quiz Website

 I created a timed code quiz with the ability to keep track of highscores.
 Scores are based on how many question you get correct and also how quickly you answer each question.
+All you have to do is to press Start button to start game, and when finished type your name and it will show you the score.

+You can go as many times as you like it will list the scores and sorted in a decending order.

+There is also a highscores link to access the page to see recorded scores.

 ## Overview